 Working in partnership with Dudley Metropolitan Borough Council, we are recruiting now in Stourbridge, Dudley and the surrounding areas.
 Do you have what it takes to become a Shared Lives Carer?
 Could you welcome someone into your own home and support that person to lead an ‘ordinary life’ and become part of the local community.
 You don’t need any qualifications or experience, just the right values, commitment and of course a spare room!

 Find out more about Shared Lives.
-If you are really interested in becoming a Shared Lives Carer, then please contact the CVT Shared Lives Development Manager on 07984 896010 or email him at: firstname.lastname@example.org and he will call back at an appropriate time to speak with you further.
+If you are really interested in becoming a Shared Lives Carer, then please contact the CVT Shared Lives West Midlands Scheme on 01384 597264 or email firstname.lastname@example.org and someone will call back at an appropriate time to speak with you further.
 We will then arrange to come and visit you to talk about the process more in depth.
 If you are still wishing to pursue the role of becoming a shared lives carer, we will then supply you with an application form.

 http://www.sharedlivesplus.org.uk - Shared Lives Plus are the national umbrella organisation for all schemes across the UK.

 Shared Lives Plus, Operations Director, Anna McEwen discussing shared lives here

 Read the SCIE paper 'Improving outcomes for people in Shared Lives arrangements' here